Nasser bin Hamad Al Khalifa: Energy and natural resources

-Philanthropy
+Humanitarian work

-He furthermore chairs the Board of Trustees of the Royal Charity Organization and contributes to the design of the organization's strategy and development.
-As part of Bahrain's humanitarian initiatives, Major General.
-Shaikh Nasser Al Khalifa paid a visit to the Al Zatari Refugee Camp in Jordan to preview the matters of the Syrian refugees and inaugurated the Bahrain School for Syrian refugees at the Al Zatari Refugee Camp in Jordan on November 25, 2012.
-In addition, he signed an agreement in the Philippines in February 2014, following the devastating typhoon, to build two vocational training centers carrying the name of "Bahrain", and a 500-home residential complex.
+Al Khalifa is the Representative for Humanitarian Works and Youth Affairs and chairs the Board of Trustees of the Royal Humanitarian Foundation (formerly the Royal Charity Organization).
+Al Khalifa oversaw the opening of the Bahrain School for Syrian refugees at the Al Zatari Refugee Camp in Jordan on November 25, 2012.
+In February 2014, he signed an agreement with the Philippines following Typhoon Lingling to build two vocational training centers and a 500-home residential complex.

-Leadership titles

-Al Khalifa is also referred to as "Prince Nasser" in the English press.

-Job descriptions, roles and titles held by him include: